Maximum Matchings in Geometric Intersection Graphs: Basics of (geometric intersection) graphs

 To operate on $\UU$, we require that our computational model supports primitive operations that involve a constant number of objects of $\UU$ in constant time, e.g., finding the intersection points of two boundary curves; finding the intersection points between a boundary curve and a disk or a vertical line; testing whether a point lies inside, outside, or on the boundary of an object; decomposing a boundary curve into $x$-monotone pieces, etc. See, e.g.,~\cite{KaplanMRSS17} for a further discussion and justification of these assumptions.

 We emphasize that in addition to the primitives on the input objects, we do not require any special constant-time operations.
-In particular, even though our algorithms use algebraic techniques such as fast matrix multiplication or Gaussian elimination, we rely only on algebraic operations over $\ZZ_p$, where $p=\Theta(n^4)$.
-Thus, when analyzing the running time of our algorithms, we do not need to worry about the bit complexity of these operations.
+In particular, even though our algorithms use algebraic techniques such as fast matrix multiplication or Gaussian elimination, we rely only on algebraic operations over $\ZZ_p$, where $p=\Theta(n^4)$ is a prime.
+Thus, we work only with numbers of $O(\log n)$-bits, and assuming a standard unit-cost model for such word-sizes, as in, e.g., the word-RAM model of computation, we simply need to bound the number of arithmetic operations in our algorithms.

 \paragraph*{Geometric intersection graphs.} The following well-known lemma bounds $|G_\UU|$ in terms of $\rho$, and the time to construct $G_\UU$.
 We include a proof for completeness.

 \begin{lemma} If $\UU$ has $n$ objects and density $\rho$, then $G_\UU$ has at most $(\rho - 1)n$ edges (this holds in any dimension).
 If $\UU$ consists of objects in the plane, then $G_\UU$ can be constructed in $O(\rho n \log n)$ time. \end{lemma}